qodesmith/typer/README.md

 });
 ```

-The `.continue` method works just like `.line` in that it accepts the same arguments but it *continues* typing on the same line, whereas `.line` creates new lines.
+The `.continue` method works just like `.line` in that it accepts all the same arguments & options but it *continues* typing on the same line, whereas `.line` creates new lines.
 In conjunction with the `.pause` and `.line` methods, you can create eloborate schemes.
 You can feed `.continue` the same content (HTML, unicode, etc.) as `.line`.

 ### Arguments